skysheng7/competition_dominance_analysis/data/README.md

 6. **Bout_interval**: The duration between the `Reactor_cow` leaving the bin and the `Actor_cow` entering the bin.
 This variable captures how fast the replacement happened.
 Data Type: Duration (from the `lubridate` package).

+## Dataset Specific Information for: `results/master_feed_replacement_all.rda`

+**Description:**
+The dataset `master_feed_replacement_all` captures the replacement behaviours of cows at feed bins over an extended period.
+A replacement is defined by the time difference between one cow leaving the feed bin and the next cow entering being below a specific threshold (26s).
+It merges all the dataframe from the list in `results/Replacement_behaviour_by_date.rda` as 1 master dataframe

+**Number of Variables:**
+6

+**Number of Cases/Rows:**
+194,631

+**Dataset Structure:**
+The dataset is structured as a data frame, where each row signifies an observed replacement.

+**Variable List:**

+1. **Reactor_cow**: The cow that was replaced.
+This is the cow that initially occupied the feed bin.
+Data Type: Integer.

+2. **Bin**: Indicates the specific feed bin where the replacement occurred.
+Data Type: Numeric.

+3. **Time**: Captures the exact timestamp of when the replacement took place.
+Data Type: POSIXct.

+4. **date**: Represents the specific date of the observation.
+Data Type: Date.

+5. **Actor_cow**: Refers to the cow that initiated the replacement action, pushing the `Reactor_cow` out and starting to feed from the bin.
+Data Type: Integer.

+6. **Bout_interval**: Denotes the duration or time elapsed between the `Reactor_cow` leaving the bin and the `Actor_cow` entering the bin.
+It is essential to determine how promptly the replacement occurred.
+Data Type: Duration (from the `lubridate` package).

+## Dataset Specific Information for: `results/regrouping.rda`

+**Description:**
+The `regrouping` dataset captures information related to the days when cows were regrouped.
+It details how many cows were present on those days, which cows were excluded or enrolled, as well as any warnings or issues that occurred on these dates.

+**Number of Variables:**
+10

+**Number of Cases/Rows:**
+19

+**Dataset Structure:**
+The dataset is structured as a data frame where each row signifies an individual regrouping event.

+**Variable List:**

+1. **date**: Represents the specific date of regrouping.
+Data Type: POSIXct.

+2. **cow_num**: The total number of cows registered by the feed bins on the date of regrouping.
+Data Type: Numeric.

+3. **cow_list**: A character string listing all the cows present on the regrouping date.
+Data Type: Character.

+4. **excluded_num**: Number of cows excluded during regrouping.
+Data Type: Numeric.

+5. **excluded_cow**: A character string listing all the cows that were excluded during regrouping.
+Data Type: Character.

+6. **enroll_num**: Number of cows enrolled during regrouping.
+Data Type: Numeric.

+7. **enroll_cow**: A character string listing all the cows that were enrolled during regrouping.
+Data Type: Character.

+8. **re_enrolled**: Cows that were re-enrolled (those cows were removed from the trial in one of the previous regrouping events, but got re-enrolled again during the current regrouping).
+Data Type: Character.

+9. **Red_warning**: Any critical warnings or issues that were recorded on the regrouping date.
+For instance, technical breakdowns.
+Data Type: Character.

+10. **orange_warning**: Any minor or less critical warnings recorded on the regrouping date.
+Data Type: Character.